 Equipment accessibility.
 Attic units and rooftop commercial units take more time and create safety considerations.
 Add 15-25% to the price for difficult-access equipment.

 System age and condition.
 Older systems (15+ years) need more time on every visit and have higher repair probability.
-Some shops decline to enroll systems over a certain age in full-coverage plans; others add a 25-50% age surcharge on the basic tier.
+Some businesses decline to enroll systems over a certain age in full-coverage plans; others add a 25-50% age surcharge on the basic tier.

 Visit frequency.
 The benchmark plans assume two annual visits for residential and four for commercial.
 Buildings that run HVAC 24/7 (restaurants, server rooms, manufacturing) need more visits and proportionally higher pricing.